rickytang666/tark/README.md

 - bbox: 1-5km (min 1km to prevent distortion)
 - scale: 1 obj unit = 1 meter
 - coords: wgs84 → utm → local tangent plane
-- output: obj + mtl
+- output: obj + mtl + texture png

+## using in blender

+Import only the `.obj` file.
+The `.mtl` and texture `.png` files must be in the same directory - Blender loads them automatically.
+All three files (obj, mtl, png) must be together.

 see [backend/STANDARDS.md](backend/STANDARDS.md)